-CITY OF HERCULES ORDINANCE NO. \\\\\
+CITY OF HERCULES ORDINANCE NO.

-AN ORDINANCE OF THE CITY COUNCIL OF THE CITY OF HERCULES AMENDING PROVISIONS OF HERCULES MUNICIPAL CODE LAND USE REGULATION TABLES 13-6.1, 13-12.1, 13-15.1, 13-18.1 AND 13-32.1, AND AMENDING SECTION 13-35.320 ACCESSORY DWELLING UNITS, CHAPTER 13-36 TWO-UNIT DEVELOPMENT, 13-42 DESIGN REVIEW, CHAPTER 13-53 CHAPTER REASONABLE ACCOMMODATIONS FOR PERSONS WITH DISABILITIES, AND CHAPTER 13-60 DEFINITIONS TO COMPLY WITH THE 6TH CYCLE HOUSING ELEMENT, SENATE BILL NO. 450, 477, 745 AND 1211, ASSEMBLY BILL NO. 2162, RELIGIOUS LAND AND INSTITUTIONALIZED PERSONS ACT.
-CORRECTING USE FOUND INCONSISTENCIES AND FINDING THAT THIS ORDINANCE IS EXEMPT FROM THE CALIFORNIA ENVIRONMENTAL QUALITY ACT.
+AN ORDINANCE OF THE CITY COUNCIL OF THE CITY OF HERCULES AMENDING PROVISIONS OF HERCULES MUNICIPAL CODE LAND USE REGULATION TABLES 13-6.1, 13-12.1, 13-15.1, 13-18.1 AND 13-32.1, AND AMENDING SECTION 13-35.320 ACCESSORY DWELLING UNITS, CHAPTER 13-36 TWO-UNIT DEVELOPMENT, DESIGN REVIEW, CHAPTER 13-53 CHAPTER 13-42 REASONABLE ACCOMMODATIONS FOR PERSONS WITH DISABILITIES, AND CHAPTER 13-60 DEFINITIONS TO COMPLY WITH THE 6TH CYCLE HOUSING ELEMENT, SENATE BILL NO. 450, 477, 745 AND 1211, ASSEMBLY BILL NO. 2162, RELIGIOUS LAND USE AND INSTITUTIONALIZED PERSONS ACT.
+CORRECTING FOUND INCONSISTENCIES AND FINDING THAT THIS ORDINANCE IS EXEMPT FROM THE CALIFORNIA ENVIRONMENTAL QUALITY ACT.

-WHEREAS, the City of Hercules has prepared a draft update to the Housing Element of the General Plan to actively promote fair housing and meet the Regional Housing Needs Allocation for the 2023-2031 cycle; and
+WHEREAS, the City of Hercules has adopted an updated 6th Cycle Housing Element of the General Plan, which substantially complies with state housing law, to actively promote fair housing and meet the Regional Housing Needs Allocation for the 2023-2031 cycle; and

-WHEREAS, the draft 2023-2031 Housing Element has been designed to align with the requirements established by State law; and
+WHEREAS, the adopted 2023-2031 Housing Element has been designed to align with the requirements established by State law; and